 Hamouda is a French Tunisian investment banker and economist.
 He is currently an executive director in the Government Advisory Group of Lazard in Paris.
 In this context, Hamouda has intervened on a variety of assignments related to financial crisis prevention and resolution with a focus on sovereign debt restructuring.
 Hamouda has been notably involved in the Greek sovereign debt reduction in 2012 as well as several other debt restructurings initiatives in emerging and developing countries (Ecuador, Cote d’Ivoire, Gabon…..).
 Over the last 3 years, Hamouda has also been very active in the Middle East and Noth Africa where he accompanied several governments in the design and implementation of macro-fiscal and funding strategies.
 Aside from his sovereign advisory activities, Hamouda has been actively involved in several research initiatives related to the political economy of transformation of the Arab World.
 He has authored and co-authored several research and policy publications related to the topic as well as opinion pieces.
 Hamouda is a graduate of the MPA-ID program at the Harvard Kennedy School where he was an Arthur Sachs Fellow.
 He holds a Ms in economics from the Paris School of Economics and a Bachelor Degree in Applied Mathematics from the Ecole Nationale de la Statistique Et de L’Administration Economique.

-Alexandre Perez is a Spanish venture capitalist with a broader interest on issues of international political economy.
-He has been a private equity investment executive at Kohlberg Kravis Roberts in London, an investment-banking associate at Goldman Sachs New York, and strategy consultant at McKinsey Europe and Brazil.
-From 2009 to 2012, Alexandre attended the Stanford Graduate School of Business, where he earned his MBA, and the Harvard Kennedy School of Government, where he graduate with a Master in Public Administration.
+Alexandre Perez Casares is president and co-founder of The Altius Society.
+His interests include technology development, venture capital investing, and international political economy.
+He has been a private equity investment executive at Kohlberg Kravis Roberts in London, investment banking associate at Goldman Sachs New York in the Financial Institutions Group, and strategy consultant at McKinsey Europe and Brazil.
+From 2009 to 2012, Alexandre attended the Stanford Graduate School of Business, where he earned his MBA, and the Harvard Kennedy School of Government, where he graduated with a Master in Public Administration.
 He also holds an MSc and BSc in Industrial Engineering from the University of Valladolid.
-He finished his undergraduate studies summa cum laude in 2006 and earned the National Prize by the Spanish Minister of Education.
-He has been awarded the Rafael del Pino Foundation, Carolina Foundation, Caja Madrid and Fulbright scholarships.
-Additionally he has published policy and opinion pieces on publications such as the Financial Times and the New York Times.
+He finished his engineering studies summa cum laude in 2006 and earned the National Prize by the Spanish Minister of Education awarded to the top-3 engineering graduates in the country.
+He also holds the degree of Piano Professor, with training in the Salamanca and Valladolid Music Conservatories.
+He has been awarded the Carolina and Rafael del Pino Foundations, Caja Madrid and Fulbright scholarships.
+Additionally, he has published policy and opinion pieces in publications such as the Financial Times and the New York Times.